The Township of Toms River, New Jersey

 The mayor of the township is Thomas F. Kelaher.
 There are seven members of the township council who serve four-year terms along with the mayor.
 Brian S. Kubiel currently serves as president of the township council.
 Council members are elected in November on a rotating basis.

-Contact an Experienced Motorcycle Accident Attorney Today
+Contact an Experienced Motorcycle Personal Injury Lawyer Today

 While no one wants to deal with recovering from a motorcycle accident, you may find yourself in that position while on the road in this township.
 Our law firm has offices here located at One Hadley Avenue.
 We are ready to meet with you or your loved one to discuss the details of your case and find out how our knowledgeable motorcycle accident legal team can help you recover either at trial or in a settlement.

 If you have been injured in an accident in New Jersey while riding your motorcycle, do not delay in contacting the Law Office of Jerry Friedman, P.C., to discuss your potential case.
 Our office has handled countless motorcycle accident cases in this township and will aggressively represent your interests so that you are able to focus on recovering and putting your life back together after an accident.
 Call us today at 1-800-LAW-4-HOGS for a completely free consultation over the phone.
-You will speak with an attentive attorney who is committed to recovering damages for clients who have been injured in a New Jersey motorcycle accident.
+You will speak with an attentive motorcycle attorney who is committed to recovering damages for clients who have been injured in a New Jersey motorcycle accident.